cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 Appendices should be part of the PDF file uploaded to Part C in the form.
 It should appear at the end of the PDF file, after the references.

 ### What's the page limit of the Appendices?
-The Appendices do not count towards the page limit of the main paper, but they need to be no more than 4 pages, as recommended by the publication chairs.
+The Appendices do not count towards the page limit of the main paper, but they need to be **no more than 4 pages**, as recommended by the publication chairs.

 ### What template should the Appendices use?
 The Appendices should use exactly the same template as the main paper (See Section 3).